DiametrFQ/Snake/README.md

 ## How to play?

-1 Download file folder
+1 Upload the folder with the file
-2 Open file in browser or you can play snake https://diametrfq.github.io/Snake/index.html 3 The snake begins its path in the upper left corner, you can move with the help of arrows or wasd 4 The end of the game ends when the snake has eaten (?) all the orange squares
+2 Open the file in a browser or you can play the snake https://diametrfq.github.io/Snake/index.html 3 Select the color of the snake, food or even the field on which the snake will appear and press "Start" 4 The snake starts its way in the upper left corner, you can navigate with the arrows or wasd 5 The game ends when the snake has eaten (?) all the orange squares